Prowler2/Brave-Browser-GPO-Policy/README.md

 ###### Brave release 1.3 and newer
 `HKLM\SOFTWARE\Policies\BraveSoftware\Brave`

 I used the source Google Chrome policy templates and modified them to use the Brave release 1.3 and newer registry location instead.
 Additionally, I added some Brave specific policy for enabling/ disabling TOR and IPFS that most enterprises would require to even consider deploying it.
-https://www.chromium.org/administrators/policy-templates
+All Brave specific policies are located under the folder 'Brave Specific Policies' https://www.chromium.org/administrators/policy-templates

 Details about each policy available in the Chrome source templates can be found at the link below